+This publication is available in a PDF file format only.
 All change produces stress, even “good” changes such as marriage or vacations.
 Sometimes it is hard to perceive the stress of “good” changes but easy to understand the stress caused by negative changes such as job loss.
 Common stressors in a transition are fear and uncertainty.
 For example, some of the fears a person may have about unemployment include fear of failure, the inability to manage debts, and the inability to learn new skills.
 The uncertainty of the job market may also be an issue.

-Virginia Cooperative Extension materials are available for public use, re-print, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.
+Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.

 Issued in furtherance of Cooperative Extension work, Virginia Polytechnic Institute and State University, Virginia State University, and the U.S. Department of Agriculture cooperating.
-Alan L. Grant, Dean, College of Agriculture and Life Sciences; Edwin J. Jones, Director, Virginia Cooperative Extension, Virginia Tech, Blacksburg; Jewel E. Hairston, Administrator, 1890 Extension Program, Virginia State, Petersburg.
+Edwin J. Jones, Director, Virginia Cooperative Extension, Virginia Tech, Blacksburg; M. Ray McKinnie, Administrator, 1890 Extension Program, Virginia State University, Petersburg.